evolvingstuff/vdw2/content/posts/child-obesity-and-vitamin-d-many-studies.md

 │   │   ├── TextNode
 │   │   │   full_match: ` `
 │   │   │   inner_content: ` `
-│   │   ├── LocalLinkNode
+│   │   ├── AliasedLocalLinkNode
 │   │   │   full_match: `((Better than Daily|Non-daily is better than daily))`
 │   │   │   inner_content: `Better than Daily|Non-daily is better than daily`
-│   │   │   page: `Better than Daily|Non-daily is better than daily`
+│   │   │   page: `Better than Daily`
 │   │   │   children:
 │   │   │   ├── TextNode
 │   │   │   │   full_match: `Better than Daily|Non-daily is better than daily`